Homemade Garlic Breadsticks (+Video)

 - Add yeast mixture and melted butter to flour mixture.

-- Mix with dough hook attachment on stand mixer or stir with a wooden spoon until fully combined.
+- Mix with dough hook attachment on stand mixer or stir until fully combined.

-- Knead dough for a few minutes just until dough is smooth and elastic.
+- Knead dough for a few minutes (about 7-8 minutes) just until dough is smooth and elastic.